calebporzio/laravel-helpers-file/README.md

 `php artisan calebporzio:helpers`

-This command will create a `app/helpers.php` file in your project and handle the autolaoding for you automatically.
+This command will create a `app/helpers.php` file in your project and handle the autoloading for you automatically.

 Hope this silly lil' package comes in handy for you.